galakhov/tg-channelposts-aggregator/README.md

 It would have been enough if the API endpoint were public.
 The part on how to accomplish an authorized POST request without curl and the part about _/builds_ parameters are so far (March, 2020) quite badly documented.
 By the way, the personal bearer authorization token generated by Drone.io itself can be found in the account settings: http://YOUR_IP_OR_DNS:PORT/account.

-In the Docker Hub there is, however, no way to send POST requests like you would do it on [reqbin.com](https://reqbin.com) with an option to choose the type of authorization, etc. So what does the Webhook URL should look like to be the valid request that satisfies the Drone.io endpoint?
+In the Docker Hub there is, however, no way to send POST requests like you would do it on [reqbin.com](https://reqbin.com) with an option to choose the type of authorization, etc. So what does the Webhook URL should look like to be the valid request that satisfies the Drone.io API endpoint?

 It turns out, you can send an authorized POST request by passing over the **?access_token=** parameter that, among [other parameters](https://github.com/drone/drone/issues/2679), is being [validated during the creation of a build](https://github.com/drone/drone/blob/3fcbf1c78f44c4b592d17b009982578215994bd1/handler/api/repos/builds/create.go#L91).
 The final _Webhook URL_, triggering a new build, is then should look like this: